The Auckland Project

 Spanish Gallery

-Auckland Castle has been home to Francisco de Zurbarán’s series of Spanish masterpieces Jacob and His Twelve Sons, for over 250 years.
+Auckland Palace has been home to Francisco de Zurbarán’s series of Spanish masterpieces Jacob and His Twelve Sons, for over 250 years.
 These striking paintings are the inspiration for this new gallery, in the heart of Bishop Auckland.

 Discover one of the UK’s largest collection of 16th and 17th-century Spanish artworks outside London, including work by El Greco, Murillo and Velázquez.
 Opening with Zubarán’s Benjamin, the only work not originally bought in 1756 by Bishop Trevor, the Gallery reunites the brothers in Bishop Auckland and tells the story of these masterpieces’ journey from Spain to England, over 300 years ago.